 Cycling back to Meguro

 En route back to Meguro we did a full circle of the island and saw many other industrial buildings, it is fascinating to see a different side to cities.
 In some there were containers piled up high, waiting to be loaded and shipped off to other parts of the world, in others metal and wood was stacked for shipping.
 Crossing over the bridge we cycled the path along the river we had used on the way out, there were even more people out for fishing and a can of cool beer on the benches.

 Soba Noodles At Yutoku

 As we headed back to Meguro the sun was starting to set behind the office buildings of Shinagawa and the heat was less oppressive by then.
-The cicadas were still screeching in their trees and followed us all the way home to our cool Airbnb house.
+The cicadas were still screeching in their trees and followed us all the way home.
 For dinner we went for cold soba (buckwheat) noodles around the corner at Yutoku, a classic summer dish with a savoury dipping sauce.
 Simple yet delicious!

 Follow us on Social Media

 Where to stay in Tokyo:

 One of the first design hotels in Tokyo, it still offers rooms for at a very reasonable price.

 The ultimate ryokan stay in Tokyo.
 It certainly comes at a price but then we all need to splurge every now and then!